Brian-Pho/Textbook-Notes/README.md

 # The CR4-DL (Cradle)

-This repository holds the code for the CR4-DL website.
+This repository holds the code and content for the CR4-DL website.

 CR4-DL Link: <https://brianpho.com/CR4-DL>